 The executor has the duty to marshall and protect estate assets for the benefit of all beneficiaries.
 He or she is just doing his or her job.
 It will also be easier to sell and will sell for more if it has already been vacated, which is in the best interest of all beneficiaries.
 You could be held...Read more »

 My will was drawn up by an attorney in Indiana.
 We also had it notarized by two witnesses.
 The witnesses were the notary and attorney.
 I've read in Louisiana the notary cannot be a witness.
 Is this also true on a will that was prepared in another state?

 Does the Court use the date of the Act of Renunciation or the Date of Death in applying the law in affect at that time ; or does the law applying to require a specific named donee that became effective at a later date?

 I got picked up for an outstanding warrant for some probation when i was16, im now 21 & whenever I went to court the judge revoked probation and gave me credit for time served plus he dropped the charges.
-But my probation officer came and told him that I had never done anything i was supposed to as...
+But my probation officer came and told him that I had never done anything i was supposed...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.